 Let’s say you were lucky enough to get a slot for the Escape from Alcatraz, a great destination triathlon, and of course you would like to ride your own bike during the race.
 That is where shipping can be useful, but it isn’t something you want to only think about at the last-minute.

 Or perhaps you plan to go on a cycling vacation with a friend, several states away.
-Your choices are to rent a bike that may or may not fit you, carry your bike in your car or on your vehicle bike rack, or ship your bike so you know it will be there waiting for you when you arrive.
+Your choices are to rent a bike that may or may not fit you, carry your bike in your car or on your car bike rack, or ship your bike so you know it will be there waiting for you when you arrive.

 Is shipping a bike costly?
 Is it safe for the bike?
 Will it be a hassle on anyone’s part?
 In this article, we will answer all these questions.

 How much does it cost to ship a bike?